-- After the prey is immobilize, they pull their prey in to the mouth and engulf it as a whole.
+- After the prey is immobilized, they pull their prey into the mouth and engulf it as a whole.
 A Jellyfish’s mouth is a hole in its body.
 When it digests its food, the waste is released through the same hole.

 - It eats its prey in less than one minute.

 - Irrespective of a Box Jellyfish gender, it can offer both sperm and eggs independently.